-If you plan on being pregnant and buy your own insurance, look into the options available through various health insurance plans during the open enrollment period.
-Shopping ahead will always give you the greatest advantage because it will give you the time to compare the options for your pregnancy insurance coverages.
+If you plan on being pregnant and buy independent insurance, look into the options available through various health insurance plans during the open enrollment period.
+Shopping ahead will always give you the greatest advantage because it will give you the time to compare the options for your pregnancy insurance coverage.

 Your health insurance plan will help you cover the costs of medical care during your pregnancy and childbirth.
 Health insurance will not, however, provide you with compensation for your lost income if you have to take unpaid leave.
 Look into disability and hospital indemnity insurance to supplement your health coverage as soon as possible.

 If you have employer-sponsored group benefits, you should discuss what options are available for pregnancy with them.
-You can ask to change your health insurance plan, or add on coverage like a short-term disability plan if available.
+You can ask to change your health insurance plan, or add on coverage like a short-term disability plan.
 Your employer may be able to give you access to special programs or coverages.